In this article, we will see about deadlocks in SQL and how to trace and detect a deadlock with SQL Server Profiler.

 Later, in this article, we will explore How to trace and detect a Deadlock in SQL Server Profile and then we will see the way we can minimize or prevent the Deadlock situation.

 Shared vs Exclusive Lock

-A well-optimized SQL Query is written in a manner while one transaction is trying to read the data from a table and no other transactions can update the same data at the same time.
+A well-optimized SQL Query is written in a manner where one transaction is trying to read the data from a table and no other transactions can update the same data at the same time.
 To achieve this lock operation is used to isolate the transactions.

 - Exclusive Lock – In case a resource is an exclusive lock, then it can be read as well as written.
 It is also called Write Lock.